Helena Edlund

-Helena Edlund (born 1960) is a Swedish professor and molecular biologist.
-She received her Ph.D. from Umeå University in 1991.
+Helena Edlund is a Swedish professor and molecular biologist.
 She is a professor in Molecular Developmental Biology at Umeå University where she researches Type 2 diabetes and β-cell function.
+She is one of the founders, along with Thomas Edlund and Olof Karlsson, of the biopharmaceutical company Betagenon.
+Edlund was the recipient of the Minkowski Prize given by the European Association for the Study of Diabetes (EASD), and won the Eppendorf Prize.
+She is a member of the Royal Swedish Academy of Sciences.

+Life

+Edlund received her Ph.D. from Umeå University in 1991.
+She began by studying chemistry, but soon moved into molecular biology, excited by a talk about DNA she attended.
+She is a professor in Molecular Developmental Biology at Umeå University where she researches pancreas function, Type 2 diabetes and β-cell function.
 She is one of the founders, along with Thomas Edlund and Olof Karlsson, of the biopharmaceutical company Betagenon.